You wouldn’t believe that Cordon Bleu Chicken is one of the most searched-for dishes in our blog.

 As a side note, the dish has no relationship with the famous culinary school of the same name.

-I found that the combination of pancetta (Italian-style bacon), emmental (Swiss cheese) and spinach works wonderfully.
+I found that the combination of pancetta (Italian-style bacon), Emmental (Swiss cheese) and spinach work wonderfully.
 The fat in the pancetta prevents the chicken from drying out, one of the biggest problems with chicken breast.
-The emmental has a strong taste, which sets the pace for the rest of the dish, and the spinach adds moisture to the chicken as it cooks, plus veggies!
+The Emmental has a strong taste, which sets the pace for the rest of the dish, and the spinach adds moisture to the chicken as it cooks, plus veggies!
 I add vegetables to everything.